Ddystopia/rfcs/text/0000-local-default-generic-bounds.md

 # Summary
 [summary]: #summary

-This RFC proposes a mechanism for crates to define default bounds on generics, traits, and associated types.
+This RFC proposes a mechanism for crates to define default bounds on generics.
 By specifying these defaults at the crate level we can reduce the need for verbose and repetitive `?Trait` annotations while maintaining backward compatibility and enabling future language evolution.

 # Motivation
 [motivation]: #motivation